 What are worms?

-These are parasitic organisms which live within the body of animals.
+These are parasitic organisms that live within the body of animals.

-Living off nutrients and sometimes blood. causing debilitating and disease conditions in such animal.
+Living off nutrients and sometimes blood. causing debilitating and disease conditions in such animals.

-Before we go in proper in deworming, we have to answer these questions.
+Before we go proceed, we have to answer the following questions.

 Dogs are exposed to worm infestation from various sources.

 1.)
 Soil infested with worm eggs or larvae